Programs

 Southside Free Seed Library

 We love to support our neighbors’ home gardens!
 Gardening isn’t just fun and healthy, it’s an important part of community food sovereignty by taking our food system back into our own hands.
-SCF offers a free seed library, always open and available at the Southside Community Farm pavilion.
+SCF offers a free seed library, always open and available at the Southside Community Farm pavilion (on the farm, behind 133 Livingston St, Asheville).
 Come by and take what you need!
 As we fulfill our goal of saving our own seeds, more and more of what is available is grown by us.

 Mobile Market

-Our elder and co-founder Mr. Harris is always telling us to “take the garden out of the garden,” meaning that we must always find creative, mindful ways to meet community members where they are and bring our offerings out into the neighborhood.
+One of our goals is always to “take the garden out of the garden,” meaning that we must always find creative, mindful ways to meet community members where they are and bring our offerings out into the neighborhood.
 One way we hope to make this a reality is by starting a mobile market.
 Not everyone in our community has the time, ability, or desire to come to the farm.
 So we want to bring fresh local food right to where our neighbors live!
 To help us purchase a vehicle for our mobile market, donate here.